( Things narcissistic mothers say)

-A narcissistic mother’s language is as predictable as it is telling.
-The things narcissistic mothers say will tell you everything you need to know about her.
+The things narcissistic mothers say are as predictable as it is telling.
+However, the things narcissistic mothers say will tell you everything you need to know about her.

-Yet, you may be so used to the things mom says you don’t expect anything different.
+Yet, you may be so used to what mom says you don’t expect anything different.

 Still, that doesn’t mean Mom’s words don’t erode your self-esteem, make you doubt yourself, and keep you from claiming your experience as your own.

 Let’s look at 10 things narcissistic mothers say and decode what they really mean.